- Home

 City of Dallas Unemployment Rate

-- The preliminary unemployment rate as reported by the Texas Workforce Commission for the City of Dallas for April 2022 decreased to 3.4 percent, which is lower than the state rate (3.7%) but slightly higher than the national rate (3.3%).
+- The preliminary unemployment rates as reported by the Texas Workforce Commission for the City of Dallas for December 2022 decreased to 3.4 percent which is lower than the state rate (3.6%) but slightly higher than the national rate (3.3%)

 City of Dallas Household Employment